 Southeast of Mexico City is a city called Puebla.
 If you like your food and architecture then you'll be surrounded by colonial architecture and Mexican cuisine.
 There's also a fantastic display of pre-Hispanic art for the history GatG.

 Mexicans like hot, spicy food but they tame it down for tourists.
 Dine at the largest revolving restaurant in the world in Mexico City (Bellini Restaurant) or enjoy a glass of vino at the oldest winery in the Americas (Casa Madero).
 Sample a local brew in Guadalajara, Mexico’s second biggest city and the birthplace of Tequila or party the night away at Baja Peninsula.

 If its snorkelling, good nightlife and a beach experience that you’re after; the east coast is where it’s at.
 It is easy to get to Chichen Itza from here too and there are many cenotes (sink holes) to explore.
+Don't forget to see the El Rey Ruins, an archaeological site with nearly 50 May structures.
 Visit between mid May to September for a chance to swim with whale sharks – it’s an experience of a lifetime.

 Cancun is more of a resort experience protected from the rest of Mexico.
 It is a westernised version with crystal clear waters, Tex Mex and a sunny climate.
 You don’t even really need Spanish to visit here.
-But if you’re looking for top notch hotels, sea, sand and parties, it certainly fits the bill and its new addition; the underwater museum is drawing in the divers.
+But if you’re looking for top notch hotels, sea, sand and parties, it's ideal and even has an underwater museum for divers.

 Merida is the metropolis of Yucatan architecture and unlike the Riviera Maya, this city is typically Mexican with great culture, art galleries and even more museums.
 Puerto Vallarta near Guadalajara is another true Mexican town with beaches, jungles and botanical gardens which have been voted one of the top in America.